Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 This is how easy it is to install.
 This is all glass and if you need to build it up a little or a lot then use a filler to save money

-The fireplace below is a before and after with Starfire.
+The fireplace below is a before and after with Starfire Base Glass.

 jim 1jim 2